-Teen Group Ages 13+: Space is available with no prerequisite.
+Teen Group Ages 13+: Available in 2021 with no prerequisite.

-Pre-Teen Group Ages 9-13: Space is available with prerequisite of one family workshop, kids day camp, or overnight youth camp with us in the past.
+Pre-Teen Group Ages 9-13: Available in 2021 with prerequisite of one virtual camp, family workshop, kids day camp, or overnight youth camp with us in the past.

 Notes: This camp theme, in its 18th year, is excellent for creative youth who can focus on verbal instruction and work with their hands.
 If you prefer a camp with a less stationary structure or the need for less hand-eye coordination, check out our Wildlife Safari travel camp earlier in the summer.
 Call us at 425-248-0253 to discuss your interests.